kanzure/nanoengineer/src/README.txt

 Known Bugs and Unsupported Features:

-  See KnownBugs.htm for the latest info regarding new,fixed bugs and unsupported features.
+  See KnownBugs.txt for the latest info regarding new bug, fixed bugs and unsupported features.
 You may access the most current copy of this file on-line at: http://www.nanoengineer-1.com in the Documentation section.

 Copyright: